↑

 • 1 clove garlic minced

-• ¼ tsp black pepper
+• ¼ tsp black pepper or to taste

-• 2 tbsp chopped fresh parsley or chives
+• 2 tbsp fresh parsley or chives chopped

 Instructions

-• Cook your sausage links until barely pink inside and browned nicely on the outside.
+• Cook sausage links until barely pink inside and browned nicely on the outside.
 If the outsides are nicely browned, this adds flavor and color that baking won't necessarily achieve.
 (You can use "precooked" links if you like and skip the precooking of the sausage.)
 Remove sausage from the pan and place on a plate to cool slightly, then cut into bite-size pieces.
 If using bulk sausage, break them up into bite-size pieces before cooking (thirds or fourths).
 Don't overcook the sausage.

 • Grease a 9x13 baking dish with butter or cooking spray.
 Cut bread into cubes about ½" to 1" in size or to your liking, but smaller is better.
 Arrange the bread cubes in the bottom of the baking dish.